Kennel Cough Cause, Symptoms & Treatment Options

 Diagnosing Kennel Cough

 If your dog displays signs of kennel cough, it’s important to take them to your vet for a diagnosis.
-Kennel cough in puppies and senior dogs with pre-existing conditions can be serious, so be sure to get your dog seen by a vet early on to prevent possible complications.
+Kennel cough in puppies and senior dogs with pre-existing conditions can be severe, so be sure to get your dog seen by a vet early on to prevent possible complications.

 There is no one test to diagnose kennel cough, but your vet will thoroughly examine your dog, checking for other causes of cough, such as a heart condition.
-The veterinarian might conduct a swab bacteria culture to determine the cause of the infection.
+The veterinarian might conduct a swab bacterial culture to determine the cause of the infection.
 It’s customary to swab the dog’s nose and throat and send it out for a polymerase chain reaction (PCR) test to find the exact genetic material causing the infection.
 This test is affordable and doesn’t require your dog to be sedated.
 Other tests your vet might do to diagnose kennel cough include:

-• Complete blood work
+- Complete blood work

-• Serum biochemistry profile
+- Serum biochemistry profile

-• Urinalysis
+- Urinalysis

-• Parasite test
+- Parasite test

-• Chest x-ray
+- Chest x-ray

 If you suspect kennel cough, keep your dog away from other dogs because they can be contagious.